developersCradle/reactive-programming/README.md

 #### Additional stuff.

+- Use the `.gif` tool for making illustrations!
+Check the chapters and make GIFs out of it,
 - [x] [Original Repository](https://github.com/vinsguru/java-reactive-programming-course). ✅
 - [ ] Remove numbers from packages (from projects and transfer to IntelliJ).
 - [ ] Do the IO model chapter for simplicity’s sake.